babenkoivan/elastic-migrations/README.md

 The current version of Elastic Migrations has been tested with the following configuration:

 * PHP 8.2
-* Elasticsearch 8.x
+* Elasticsearch 9.x
-* Laravel 11.x
+* Laravel 12.x

-If your project uses older Laravel (or PHP) version check [the previous major version](https://github.com/babenkoivan/elastic-migrations/tree/v3.4.1#compatibility) of the package.
+If your project uses older Elasticsearch, Laravel, or PHP version check [the previous major version](https://github.com/babenkoivan/elastic-migrations/tree/v4.0.1#compatibility) of the package.

 ## Installation